Mirza Azam: Career

 Azam was re-elected to Parliament from Jamalpur-3 in 2008 as a candidate of Awami League against Mostafizur Rahman Babul of Bangladesh Nationalist Party.
 He was the Whip of Ruling Party of the 9th Bangladesh National Parliament.
 In February 2009, during the Bangladesh Rifles revolt he visited the Bangladesh Rifles headguards with Jahangir Kabir Nanak to negotiate with the rebels on behalf of the government.

 Azam was re-elected to Parliament from Jamalpur-3 in 2014 unopposed after the election was boycotted by the opposition Bangladesh Nationalist Party.
 He has taken oath as the State Minister of Government of the People's Republic of Bangladesh on 12 January 2014.
 He has taken on his duties in the Ministry of Textiles and Jute on 13 January 2014.

 Azam was re-elected in 2018 from Jamalpur-3 as a candidate of the Awami League.
 He received 385,113 votes while his nearest rival, Md Mostafizur Rahman Babul of Bangladesh Nationalist Party received 4,677 votes.

 Azam has established around fifty educational institutions.
-Among these are Bangamata Sheikh Fojilatunnesa Mujib Science and Technology University, Sheikh Fazilatunnesa Mujib Fisheries College, Bangabandhu College, Sheikh Kamal College, Khaja Shah Sufi Younus Ali College, Aleya Azam College, Mirza Azam Degree College, Nurunnaha Mirza Kasem Mohila Degree College, Abdul Jalil Technical College, are the renowned ones.
+Among these are Bangamata Sheikh Fojilatunnesa Mujib Science and Technology University and Sheikh Fazilatunnesa Mujib Fisheries College.

+Azam's home was vandalized on 5 August 2024 following the fall of the Sheikh Hasina led Awami League government.
+It was again vandalized in February 2025.